November 13, 2020 by Ron Hetrick

 Warehousing is another key driver of lower end, entry level hiring.
 A review of warehousing job postings for Chicago found over double as many postings for August-September 2020 vs the same two months of 2019.
 Further, employers are having to advertise a lot more (using two more posting sites than the prior year on average) to find the talent they need.

 If this was not enough, business services firms are now showing some 1.3M openings.
 This includes staffing firms servicing all kinds of temporary lower-paying jobs in manufacturing and offices, as well as life sciences firms trying to find people to work as contact tracers and testers.
 The contract tracing work should be of particular note.
 These firms are using taxpayer dollars to hire nearly 180K people at $17-22/hour (including benefits) and these people can all obviously work remotely.
 If you aren’t familiar, $17-$22/hour for call center type work is very high for such a low-skill, no prior skills or training type job.
 Telemarketers only make about $12-13/hour for the same work.
-The federal dollars are inadvertently creating competition for other firms who are trying to hire the same workforce.
+The federal dollars are inadvertently creating competition for other firms who are trying to hire for these hourly wage jobs.
 This is going to force many companies to either rethink their hiring needs or to bring their wages up to compete.

 To see what a labor shortage looks like in action, manufacturing new orders for consumer goods are at historically high record levels but industrial production is stuck, largely due to a lack of workers.